 - [setStartTimeToCurrent] If .true. then also set the startTime in setClock according to the startTime in checkClock.
-The default is .false.. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+The default is .false.. - [currTime] If provided, use currTime instead of checkClock when checking or setting the current time of setClock. - [forceCurrTime] If .true. then do not check the current time of the setClock, but instead force it to align with the checkClock, or currTime, if it was provided.
+The default is .false.. - [rc] Return code; equals ESMF\SUCCESS if there are no errors.

-3.9.7 NUOPC_GetAttribute - Get the value of a NUOPC Field Attribute
+3.9.7 NUOPC\GetAttribute - Get the value of a NUOPC Field Attribute

-! call using generic interface: NUOPC_GetAttribute subroutine NUOPC_GetAttributeFieldVal(field, name, value, rc)
+''' !
+Private name; call using NUOPC_GetAttribute() subroutine NUOPC_GetAttributeFieldVal(field, name, value, isPresent, isSet, rc) '''

+'''

 type(ESMF_Field), intent(in) :: field

 character(), intent(in) :: name

 character(), intent(out) :: value

+logical, intent(out), optional :: isPresent

+logical, intent(out), optional :: isSet

 integer, intent(out), optional :: rc

+'''

 Access the attribute name inside of field using the convention NUOPC and purpose Instance.

-Returns with error if the attribute is not present or not set.
+Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.

-field The ESMF_Field object to be queried.
+field The ESMF\Field object to be queried.